WHO ARE WE?

 Please donate to support us, and find out how to get involved.

-Prohibit police officers from having sexual relationships while undercover
+• Ban undercover police officers having sexual relationships as part of their undercover work.

-2. Ensure full and early disclosure is made to victims and that the Undercover Policing Public Inquiry does not rush their evidence;
+• Ensure full and early disclosure is made to victims.

 Despite this unprecedented apology given to the first eight women who brought a case against the police for these abusive deployments, the police continue to be obstructive and secretive in response to many new cases which have since emerged.
 Combined with recent appalling and disturbing events showing sexual violence, systemic misogyny and sexism within the Metropolitan Police Service and other constabularies, this apology now rings hollow.